 Today TEFL Volunteers work to implement the following three goals:

-Peace Corps Kyrgyz Republic, in collaboration with the Ministry of Education and Science, assigns a large majority of TEFL Volunteers to the regions where the need for qualified English teachers is greatest and the long-term presence of native English speakers is rare.
+Peace Corps Kyrgyz Republic, in collaboration with the Ministry of Education and Science, assigns a large majority of TEFL Volunteers to the regions where the need for qualified English teachers is greatest and the long-term presence of proficient English speakers is rare.

-Most TEFL Volunteers will work in rural villages throughout the country with a limited transportation and sporadic communication.
+Most TEFL Volunteers will work in rural villages throughout the country with limited transportation and sporadic communication.
 Depending on the size of the school, TEFL Volunteers may teach at the primary as well as secondary school level.

 To be successful, TEFL Volunteers will need to be open to new challenges and possess a strong sense of creativity.
 They will work with both adults and children and must be comfortable living and working in environments with limited access to resources, such as textbooks or teaching supplies.

 Peace Corps Kyrgyz Republic is committed to providing all Volunteers with relevant professional and cultural training for effective service in their communities.
 All Volunteers receive strong technical training that builds their teaching skills and provides tools to become successful teachers.
 Volunteers should be prepared for co-teaching and co-planning lessons with Kyrgyzstani counterpart English teachers on a daily basis.
 Volunteers organize and implement youth camps and clubs during after school hours and during school breaks.
 Volunteers also participate in the Peace Corps monitoring, reporting, and evaluation (MRE) process.

 • Candidates should have experience, either formal or informal, in teaching or tutoring with primary, middle, or high school students or adults.

 • At least 30 hours of English, foreign language, or literacy tutoring experience with primary, middle, or high school students, or adults